 Following rates will be applicable for Bangladeshi students studying in Thailand/Cambodia:

 * Mission receives fees in equivalent Thai Baht only.

 ** Students are entitled to get MRP at a concession rate.
 To avail this opportunity, students must present a valid student’s ID and submit a copy of it along with the application form and other documents.
-In case a student does not have a valid student ID, a letter from his/her institution can also be accepted where the reference number on the letter can be used in the ID field of MRP programme/software.
+In case a student does not have a valid student ID, a letter (with reference number) from his/her institution can also be accepted.
 It is mandatory to provide Student ID number for concessional rate else a student applicant will have to pay regular fees.

 MRP for New Born Baby

 Bangladeshi parents, who want to get MRP for their new born baby, have to follow the following procedures:

 - Apply for Birth Registration and get the Birth Registration Number (BRN) from this Embassy as this is mandatory to get MRP.

 - After getting BRN, steps for MRP stated above should be followed.
 It may be noted that Child’s presence is necessary for MRP.